 During the 1970s Ysl expanded to cosmetics, and due to the company’s profits decline, the company was sold to Sanofi in 1993.

-When it comes to perfumes, probably the most important period were the late 90’s and 2000’s when Gucci (1999) acquired Ysl and asked Tom Ford to design the ready-to-wear collection who was also a creative director in the perfume sector.
+When it comes to perfumes, probably the most important period was the late 90s and 2000s when Gucci (1999) acquired Ysl and asked Tom Ford to design a ready-to-wear collection was also a creative director in the perfume sector.

 Fashion designer Saint Laurent stayed as the designer of the haute couture collection.